helloworlddata/us-presidential-election-county-results/README.md

 TK obv

+2012 seems to be off, probably because of my attempt to fix up the county names. will fix later.

-The biggest caveat is that for Alaska, votes aren't tabulated by county, but by legislative district (which may have been redistricted over time).
+The other big caveat is that for Alaska, votes aren't tabulated by county, but by legislative district (which may have been redistricted over time).
 The `fips` column has a non-FIPS value to make that obvious (e.g. `AKL05`).

 ### Shapefiles